TrevorFrench/blog/source/_posts/Robinhood-is-Losing-to-Webull.md

 **Referral Program**
 Not only does Webull pay more per referral, it also has no caps on how much a person can earn whereas Robinhood caps referral commissions out at $500 per year (as of 02/15/2020).

-This isn’t a huge deal for the average person but it is meaningful when it comes to influencer marketing.
+This isn&#39;t a huge deal for the average person but it is meaningful when it comes to influencer marketing.
 Influencers on platforms such as YouTube are incentivized to talk about Webull over Robinhood as they could potentially earn a lot more money.

 Currently, both platforms allow both the referrer and the referee to receive free stock when a person signs up using an affiliate link.